Elisabeth of Austria, Queen of France: Widowhood and death

 In the course of the Josephinist reforms, the Queen's monastery was closed in 1782 in order to create the Lutheran City Church.
+The building became later Palais von Fries (now Palais Pallavicini).
 By order of Emperor Joseph II, Elisabeth's remains were transferred to one of the crypts beneath St. Stephen's Cathedral, Vienna.

 In her will, Elizabeth donated money not only to the poor and sick, but also included funds for prayers for her late husband in the convent's church.
 The Spanish, German, French, Italian, and Latin books from her library, a number of works of the Jesuit preacher Georg Scherer, a book of prophecies of the French astrologer Nostradamus written in 1571, and the tragedy of Antigone of the ancient Greek poet Sophocles were left to her brother, Emperor Rudolf II.
 Her wedding ring was given to another brother Ernest.